Lemony Chickpea Soup with Parmesan & Pasta

 - Green salad or Caesar salad

-- Crust bread or dinner rolls with lots of butter
+- Crusty bread or dinner rolls with lots of butter

 - Grilled cheese or garlic bread